Scissors Icon

 For many foreign nationals living in the UK, obtaining Indefinite Leave to Remain (ILR) is the primary objective.
 This allows you to live, work, and study freely, making it an essential transition point to British citizenship.
 Nevertheless, it is also a considerable financial investment.

-Immigration fees are still quite expensive as of late 2025, and it is a challenge to figure out the total cost.
+Following the April 2026 fee increases, immigration costs remain exceptionally high, making a precise budget calculation essential.
 It is not only about the application form’s price; there are some compulsory extras, some optional speed-ups, and some preparation costs that can cost you thousands more than your final bill.

-This guide breaks down the entire ILR application fee in a very clear way, which helps you to make a correct budget and to be free from unpleasant surprises during your settlement journey.
+This guide breaks down the entire ILR application fee under the current 2026 pricing model in a very clear way, which helps you to make a correct budget and to be free from unpleasant surprises during your settlement journey.

 The Home Office charges a fixed amount for the various steps in the settlement process.
-As of December 2025, the fundamental fee for Indefinite Leave to Remain (ILR) routes that cover most situations (like those of a Skilled Worker, Spouse, and Long Residence) is £3,029 per applicant.
+Under the current fee schedule implemented on 8 April 2026, the fundamental fee for Indefinite Leave to Remain (ILR) routes that cover most situations (like those of a Skilled Worker, Spouse, and Long Residence) is £3,226 per applicant.

 Does the the ILR fee cover my family?